OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 	    	* Note: Although it is possible to terminate the PL/SQL block withouth closing cursors, there is a maximum limit on the number of open cursors per session, which is determined by the OPEN_CURSORS, paramter in the database parameter file.
 	    	* Default: OPEN_CURSORS=50.

+## FOR - CURSORS
+* A For loop cursor doesn't need to OPEN, FETCH, and CLOSE
+* Oracle will do all these thing implicity
+* Iterating in a explicit way:
+    * FOR elemento in CURSOR
+* Iterating in a no explicit way:
+    * FOR elemento in (SELECT * FROM ---)

+## CURSOR WITH PARAMETERS
+* When declaring a cursor you should open parenthesis with the number of parameters and the type of each one, withouth saying the size.
+    * CURSOR Mycursor (var1 TypeVar1, var2 TypeVar2)

+## FOR UPDATE Clause (solution for the WHERE statement whithin the FOR)
+* When you put for update, then no one can do any DML (I, U, D) for these records, until you finish your transaction (commit, update).
+* When you use the for update statement, oracle gives you the option to refer directly to that records selected in the CURSOR statement.
+It's possible to update inside the FOR the reserved ercords.
+*

+# EXCEPTIONS
+* The errors obtained by the BEGIN section in the PL/SQL Block Structure are handled here.
+* They are around 20 predefined exceptions name by ORACLE.
+* An exception is a PL/SQL error that is raised during program execution.
+* An exception can be raised:
+    * Implicitly by the Oracle server
+    * Explicitly by the program
+* AN exception can be handled:
+    * By trapping it with a handler
+    * By propagating it to the calling environment
+* In contrast with the usual PL/SQL program it doesn't end ebruptly, when the exception is raised, the control shifts to the exception section and all the statements in the exception section are executed.
+The PL/SQL block terminates with normal, successful completion.

+## EXCEPTION TYPES
+1. Predefined Oracle server error:
+    * One of approximately 20 errors that occur most often in PL/Sql CODE.
+    * You need not declare these exceptions.
+They are predefined by the Oracle Server and are raised implicitly.
+    * Sample predefined exceptions:
+        * NO_DATA_FOUND
+        * TOO_MANY_ROWS
+        + INVALID_CURSOR
+        * ZERO_DIVIDE
+        * DUP_VAL_ON_INDEX
+2. Non-predefined Oracle Server error:
+    * Any other standard Oracle Server error.
+    * You need to declre these within the declarative section; the Oracle server will raise the error implicitly, and you can catch for the error in the exception handler.
+3. User-defined error:
+    * A condition that a developer determines is abnormal.
+    * Declare in the declarative section and raise explicitly.

+* Exception Syntax
+WHEN

+EXCEPTION_NAME1 [OR EXCEPTION_NAME2...]
+THEN

+    STATEMENT1;

+* Guidelines for Trapping Exceptions:
+    * The EXCEPTION keyword starts the exception-handling section.
+    * Several exception handers are allowed
+    * Only one handler is processed before leaving the block.
+    * WHEN OTHERS is the last clause.